 Avenue Capital Management II, L.P. is a global investment management firm, and it and its affiliated funds specialize in investing in high yield debt, debt of insolvent or financially distressed companies and equity of companies undergoing financial or operational turnarounds or reorganizations.
-In this prospectus, we refer to funds affiliated with Avenue Capital Management II, L.P.
-Collectively as Avenue.
-Avenue generally does not manage or operate the companies in which it invests; however, in connection with some of its equity investments.
-Avenue will appoint one or more representatives to serve on the board of directors.
-Avenue was a holder of a significant portion of our indebtedness which was outstanding prior to our reorganization proceedings.
-In connection with our energence from our reorganization proceedings, and connection of connection of more representatives to serve on the board of directors.
-Avenue was a holder of a significant portion of our finite between the connection of the complete service of the complete of our board pursuant to our Fith Avenue wall continue to be able to elect a majority of our board as long as Avenue continues to hold or control a majority of our outstanding shares.
+In this prospectus, we refer to funds affiliated with Avenue Capital Management II, L.P. collectively as Avenue.
+Avenue generally does not manage or operate the companies in which it invests; however, in connection with some of its equity investments, Avenue will appoint one or more representatives to serve on the board of directors.
+Avenue was a holder of a significant protecting in indebtedness which was outstanding prior to our reorganization proceedings.
+In connection with our emergence from our reorganization proceedings, In connection with our emergence from our reorganization proceedings.
+Avenue became our majority unitholder as a result of its participation in our nights offering and continued as a tender under our new term loan.
+In connection with the repayment of our western loan and received \$91.2 million in connection with the repayment of our western loan and received \$91.2 million in connection with the repayment of our western loan and received \$91.2 million in connection with the repayment of our western loan and received \$91.2 million in connection with the repayment of our hour distribution to unlitholders.
+Avenue has the right to appoint a majority of our board pursuant to our Fifth Amended and Restated Limited Liability Company Operating Agreement which will terminate upon the competition of the corporate conversion.
+Following the offering Avenue will continue to be able to elect a majority of our board as long as Avenue continues to hold or control a majority of our outstanding shares.
 See "Certain Relationships and Related Transactions" for additional information.